-Richard started as a writer following in the footsteps of his father, Robert Kaufman, who wrote “Love at First Bite” and “Freebie and the Bean”.
-After scripting movie novelizations and projects for HBO, he met Carole Joyce which began a career of selling motion picture film to independent productions.
-First, for Carole Dean’s Studio Film & Tape, and then for Media Distributors.
+Richard developed his love of films as the son of screenwriter Robert Kaufman, who wrote “Love at First Bite” and “Freebie and the Bean”.
+He considered following in his father’s footsteps, but he met Carole Joyce and began a career of selling motion picture film to independent productions.
+First, for Carole Dean’s Studio Film & Tape and then for Media Distributors.

 Now, as a Senior Account Executive with Filmtools, Richard assists independent filmmakers, commercial producers, and content creators with hard drives, SSD’s as well as cameras, lighting, and expendables.